juniorcaesar/OC-A315-56-327T/README.md

 ## Not Working:
 * Wi-Fi & Bluetooth (RTL8821CE is not supported on macOS; however, you can replace it with one of the supported cards easily)
 * HDMI (doesn't work on Ice Lake GPU's, they only support DP)

+## Additional Notes

+* You need to patch your laptop after the macOS installation in order to use headphones.
+Head over to Patches/Headphone Patch and read the README.md for additional info.